Kenichi Ito (athlete)

 Ito spent nine years studying how animals like African patas monkeys move.
 He used to work as a janitor and mopped floors on all fours to practice his four-limbed running technique.
 As of 2016, he runs a company dealing in solar energy.
-He can be seen chasing a man in the "My Love Is My Disease" video by Australian band The Jezabels.
+He can be seen chasing a man in the video for the song "My Love Is My Disease" by the Australian rock band the Jezabels.